-We’ve heard many questions from our patients about how to take care of themselves and their babies during the COVID-19 (coronavirus) pandemic.
+We’ve heard many questions from our patients about how to take care of themselves and their babies during the COVID-19 pandemic.
 Our OB-GYNs and midwives are here for you, ready to answer your questions and make sure you’re getting the care you need.

 If you’re feeling sick, treat yourself with rest and lots of fluids.
 Consult with your OB-GYN or midwife on the best options for managing symptoms – like fever or muscle aches – during pregnancy.
+We also suggest

 If your symptoms are severe or you have increasing shortness of breath, call your primary care clinic, OB-GYN or midwife.